YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

 ## r2.04

 ### Overview

+> [!note}
+> Instead of r2.04, please consider using the newer [r2.06](https://gitlab.com/YottaDB/DB/YDB/-/releases/r2.06) whose Supported platforms are identical.
+It is completely upward compatible with r2.04.

 r2.04 is YottaDB's biggest release to date with significant ehancements to both performance and functionality.
 Highlights include: